 1. Be sure that you haven’t had any sun exposure for at least two weeks.
 The reason being is that the light beams attach to pigmentation, so if your skin is dark you risk – no, you WILL – remove the pigment from that area causing you to scar.

 This being said, if you don’t have fair skin then this is not the best option for you.
-There are new machines being developed for darker skin for laser hair removal but nothing as of yet for a IPL fotofacial.
+There are new machines, such as the Motus AX, developed for darker skin for laser hair removal but nothing as of yet for for a fotofacial.

-2. Get a microdermabrasion prior to treatment.
-A microdermabrasion sloughs off the top layer of skin allowing the laser to go a little deeper.
-Also, some of your more superficial pigmentation will go away with the microdermabrasion giving the laser less areas to focus on which gets you a better result.
+Also, some of your more superficial pigmentation will go away with the microdermabrasion giving the laser fewer areas to focus on which gets you a better result.

 I had my treatment with Glenn at Skin Aesthetica (because he ROCKS).
 He used the Lumenis Vasculite Elite Laser.